followingthefasciaplane/source-engine-diff-check/README.md

 ### `cstrike-vs-csgo/`

+Contains a specialized commit history that shows the evolution of game movement code from Counter-Strike: Source to Counter-Strike: Global Offensive:
+1. Starts with HL2 Source 2018
+2. Updates to CSGO Source 2018
+3. Includes mod-specific overrides for Counter-Strike: Source and Counter-Strike: Global Offensive

+### `misc/`

 Contains a specialized commit history that:
 1. Starts with HL2 Source 2018
 2. Updates to CSGO Source 2018
-3. Includes mod-specific overrides for Counter-Strike: Source and Counter-Strike: Global Offensive
+3. Contains complete structure, without overwriting cstrike with cstrike15 content
+- This is primarily directories of interest to me for back-porting maps and other various curiosities.

 ## Usage